Donitzo/wad-together/README.md

 ## Using the Editor

-The editor should feel familiar to anyone with experience using Doom, Duke3D, or Blender.
+The editor should feel familiar to anyone with experience using the Doom / Duke3D builders or Blender.

 On the left side of the screen is the sidebar, which contains the following tabs: